Once you arrive to either district of the park, you can get around by driving, biking, hiking, or horseback riding.

 The Loop ends where golden Gate Road meets Sandario Road.
 To return to the visitor center, turn left onto Sandario Road.
 Continue 0.2 mile to the junction with Kinney Road.
 Turn left.
 The visitor center is 2 miles (3.2 km) ahead.

-Biking- Bicycling is not permitted on any trail within the Tucson Mountain District, but biking is permitted on the park roads.
+Biking- Bicycling is permitted along the Bajada Loop Drive and all paved roads.
+Bicycling is not permitted on any trails, except the 0.5 mile (0.8 km) Belmont Multi-use trail and the 2.5 mile (4.0 km) Golden Gate Multi-use trail.
 Picture Rocks Road (on the north) is not recommended for bicycling for safety reasons.
 Click here to go to the Biking Page.

-Hiking- Hiking trails can be accessed from several locations throughout the park.
+Hiking- Hiking trails can be accessed from several locations throughout the park, not including the visitor center.
 Check the map or ask at the visitor center for recommendations.
 Click here for the Hiking Page.